Manufacturing in Japan: Biotechnology and pharmaceutics

 The biotechnology and pharmaceutical industries experienced strong growth in the late 1980s.
 Pharmaceutical production grew an estimated 8 percent in 1989 because of increased expenditures by Japan's rapidly aging population.
 Leading producers actively develop new drugs, such as those for degenerative and geriatric diseases.
 Pharmaceutical companies were establishing tripolar networks connecting Japan, the United States, and Western Europe to co-ordinate product development.
 They also increased merger and acquisition activity overseas.
 Biotechnology research and development was progressing steadily, including the launching of marine biotechnology projects, with full-scale commercialization expected to take place in the 1990s.

 Biotechnology research covered a wide variety of fields: agriculture, animal husbandry, pharmaceuticals, chemicals, food processing, and fermentation.
 Human hormones and proteins for pharmaceutical products were sought through genetic recombination using bacteria.

 Biotechnology also is used to enhance bacterial enzyme properties to further improve amino-acid fermentation technology, a field in which Japan is the world leader.
 The government cautions Japanese producers, however, against overoptimism regarding biotechnology and bioindustry.
 The research race both in Japan and abroad intensified in the 1980s, leading to patent disputes and forcing some companies to abandon research.
 Also, researchers began to realize that such drug development continually showed new complexities, requiring more technical breakthroughs than first imagined.
 Yet, despite these problems, research and development was still expected to be successful and to end in product commercialization in the mid-term.

 In 2006, the Japanese pharmaceutical market was the second largest individual market in the world.
 With sales of $60 billion it constitutes approximately 11 percent of the world market.
 The Japanese Pharmaceutical Industry and Laws are very particular.
 They are ruled by The Ministry of Health, Labor, and Welfare which was established by a merger of the Ministry of Health and Welfare and the Ministry of Labor, on January 6, 2001, as part of the Japanese government program for re-organizing government ministries.

 Oil and gas and petrochemical

 The petrochemical industry experienced moderate growth in the late 1980s because of steady economic expansion.
 The highest growth came in the production of plastics, polystyrene, and polypropylene.
 Prices for petrochemicals remained high because of increased demand in the newly developing economies of Asia.

-By 1990, the construction of factory complexes to make ethylene-based products in the South Korea and Thailand was expected to increase supplies and reduce prices.
+By 1990, the construction of factory complexes to make ethylene-based products in South Korea and Thailand was expected to increase supplies and reduce prices.
 In the long term, the Japanese petrochemical industry is likely to face intensifying competition as a result of the integration of domestic and international markets and the efforts made by other Asian countries to catch up with Japan.